csoftware-arigpt/monitorium/README.md

 ## License

-BSD-3-Clause.
+GNU GPL v3.
 Check `LICENSE` for more information

 @csoftware, 2024